 Manta Ray Night Dive, Kailua Kona

-Listed as one of the top dive sites and experiences on nearly every top 10 dive sites list there is, the Manta Ray Night Dive is an experience like none-other.
-Large lights are built into the ocean floor, which attract unbelievable amounts of plankton to the area, which in turn provides a smorgasbord for the majestic Manta Rays of Kona, Hawaii.
-However, watch out because the Mantas like to come so close to you that you usually have to duck out the way, before they whack into you.
+Listed as one of the top dive sites and experiences on nearly every top 10 dive site list there is, the Manta Ray Night Dive is an experience like none other.
+Large lights are built into the ocean floor, which attracts unbelievable amounts of plankton to the area, which in turn provides a smorgasbord for the majestic Manta Rays of Kona, Hawaii.
+However, watch out because the Mantas like to come so close to you that you usually have to duck out the way before they whack into you.
 This is nature in all its glory and if you’re traveling to Hawaii, then make sure you don’t miss out on this unbelievable experience.

 Sea Tiger Wreck, West of Waikiki, Honolulu

-With the plethora of marine species that have made this wreck their home, its pretty hard not to see why this dive site made it to our top 6 list.
-Residents of this wreck includes; 6ft sea turtles, white tip reef sharks, moray eels, eagle rays and huge schools of fish, just to name a few.
+With the plethora of marine species that have made this wreck their home, it’s pretty hard not to see why this dive site made it to our top 6 list.
+Residents of this wreck include; 6ft sea turtles, white tip reef sharks, moray eels, eagle rays, and huge schools of fish, just to name a few.

 Back Wall of Molokini Crater, Maui